 Asphalt mill and overlay projects remove the top 1" to 3" of the existing pavement and replace it with a new asphalt overlay, which adds structural strength to the existing pavement.
 This pavement maintenance strategy is generally applied to roadways that have a poor condition rating.
 In accordance with City's commitment to the elimination of pedestrian barriers in the public way, ADA accessibility ramps are installed in conjunction with all overlay projects.
 Curb and gutter are also evaluated, and appropriate repairs are included in the overlay project to enhance safety and alleviate drainage problems.
-Per the State Code, overlays less than and including 2" in thickness are considered a maintenance activity while overlays over 2" are considered a construction project.
+Per the State Code, overlays of 2" or less in thickness are considered a maintenance activity while overlays over 2" are considered a construction project.
+A 3" mill and overlay is advised for road which have deteriorated to a range of an OCI of 40-55.
+This is typically the bottom limit of refurbishment and per the State Code, is not considered a maintenance activity.
+The Streets Division coordinates with the Engineering Division when segments have deteriorated to this level.
+Spot activities can occur to preserve a segment or area along these routes, but overlays are required to rebuild substructures to prevent further degradation.